Philb37/ferris-vault-tui/README.md

 The state of the TUI is catastrophic.
 No correct error handling, weird state handling, could be refactored.
 The goal was to have a first version working.

+It seems clipboard copy doesn't work on linux, failed in CI.

 ## User features

 - Creating a new account